1990 NCAA Division I men's basketball championship game

 The 1990 NCAA Division I men's basketball championship game was the final round of the 1990 NCAA Division I men's basketball tournament.
-It determined the national champion for the 1989–90 NCAA Division I men's basketball season, and was contested by the East Regional Champions, No. 3-seeded Duke Blue Devils and the West Regional Champions, No. 1-seeded UNLV Runnin' Rebels.
+It determined the national champion for the 1989–90 NCAA Division I men's basketball season, and was contested by the East Regional Champions, No. 3-seeded Duke Blue Devils of the ACC and the West Regional Champions, No. 1-seeded UNLV Runnin' Rebels of the Big West.
 Both teams were seeking their first national title.
-The game was played on April 2, 1990 at McNichols Sports Arena in Denver, Colorado.
+The game was played on April 2, 1990, at McNichols Sports Arena in Denver, Colorado.
+This was the first of three consecutive championship game appearances for Duke.

 The Runnin' Rebels defeated the Blue Devils, 103–73, to claim their first, and only, NCAA title.
 It was also the first title for head coach Jerry Tarkanian.
 UNLV guard Anderson Hunt was named the NCAA Tournament Most Outstanding Player (MOP).

 The 30-point margin of victory remains the largest in championship game history.

 Participating teams

 This was the first national championship game between the two schools.
 Duke was playing in the Final Four for the fourth time in five seasons, and was playing in the championship game for the fourth time (1964, 1978, 1986).
 UNLV was playing in the championship game for the first time.